karrot-dev/foodsaving.world/user/pages/04.startcommunity/awareness/default.en.md

 The fact that your community exists already gets a lot of attention and raises awareness.
 Don't be shy!
 Get people to talk about it; share food, love and awareness!

+### <div class="fa fa-cutlery"></div> _Events that spark interest_
 There are many possibilities to get people's interest up: Events like [disco soups](http://now-here-this.timeout.com/2015/03/01/eat-to-the-beat-disco-soup-are-turning-food-waste-into-party-fuel/) or pop-up Food-Share Points, where saved food gets distributed to the people, always get a lot of attention.
 Or you make use of [Feedback Global's toolkit](https://feedbackglobal.org/wp-content/uploads/2016/12/F5K-The-Introductory-Toolkit-1.pdf) and organize a [Feeding the 5000](https://feedbackglobal.org/campaigns/feeding-the-5000/) event.
 That's _definitely_ get you that press you need!
 And on top of that it's fun and a great opportunity to get to know more like-minded people!

+### <div class="fa fa-institution"></div> _It's getting political_
-You could also run an awareness rising campaign among politicians, asking for a modification of the law and making this matter public.
+You could also run an awareness rising campaign among politicians and other public players. <br>
-For instance, over the course of 2015 and 2016 foodsharing.de has actively participated in the Leere Tonne ("Empty bins") campaign, using a petition to ask the German government to adopt a similar law as the one voted for in the French Parliament in spring 2016, which forces supermarkets to donate their surplus food instead of throwing it away.
+For instance, over the course of 2015 and 2016 [foodsharing.de](https://foodsharing.de) has actively participated in the [Leere Tonne](http://www.leeretonne.de/) ("Empty bins") campaign, using a petition to ask the German government to adopt a similar law as the one voted for in the French Parliament in spring 2016, which forces supermarkets to donate their surplus food instead of throwing it away. <br>
+Food waste is becoming a more and more prominent topic in public discourse, so there are already public programmes - like the European [Refresh program](http://eu-refresh.org/) - , with which you could connect to support each other. <br>
-Keep in mind that, as far as political parties are concerned, foodsharing stays as neutral as possible.
+Keep in mind though that, as far as political parties are concerned, foodsharing stays as neutral as possible.